BradHutchings/Mmojo-Server-v2/instructions/401-Prepare-to-Build.md

   ```
 #### Uh.
 Oh. npm Spit Out Errors

-You may have an earlier version of `npm` and `nodejs` installed on your build machine than are required
-for that customization step.
+You may have an earlier version of `npm` and `nodejs` installed on your build machine than are required for that customization step.
 If you're running Linux or macOS, these steps should clean that up.
+This reinstall is already in this step: [207.
+Install Dependencies](207-Install-Dependencies.md).
+I'm leaving this workaround here until I'm sure it's not needed.

 **ONLY RUN THESE IF YOU HAD PROBLEMS IN THE PREVIOUS STEP!!** Then rerun the previous step.
 ```
-cd ~
 sudo apt remove nodejs npm -y
-sudo apt install nodejs npm -y sudo npm install -g node@latest sudo npm install -g npm@latest cd ~/$BUILD_MMOJO_SERVER_DIR
+sudo apt install nodejs npm -y sudo npm install -g node@latest sudo npm install -g npm@latest
 ```

 ---